-Legal Spend Management: Using Automation to Communicate Billing Expectations and Reduce Friction
+Legal Spend Management: Using AI to Communicate Billing Expectations and Reduce Friction

 One of the primary goals of any effective legal department should be to increase productivity and reduce unnecessary effort, just as with any other department of a business.